websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/creating-a-path-file.md

 1. Using the selector icon, click on the search bar and determine the locator from the highlighted portion of the DOM.
 In this case, use `//input[@id="docsSearch"]`.

-1. Search for the term 'Pumpkin' to navigate to the search results page.
+1. Search for your name to navigate to the search results page.

 1. Again, using the selector icon from the Web Developer Console, click on the "No Results" message and determine the path.
 In this case, use `//h4[@id="noResultsMessage"]`.